tytydraco/yessleep/out/He_was_supposed_to_drive_the_bus_Both_of_them_were_I_think_Ive_got_to_do_my_job_one_last_time_Update_10.md

 A staticy voice rang out somewhere behind me.
 “Humane kill.
 Trophy.”
 It sounded strangled.

 But it didn’t take the body.
 The normal sounds of the world retreated.
 The deer came closer now.
 Their expressions changed in a way I couldn’t quite place, their breathing became a struggle.
-They bent their long necks down, like the forehead of the fallen where the blood was welling.
+They bent their long necks down, licked the forehead of the fallen where the blood was welling.

 I don’t think they were animals.
 Not quite.
 I think they were just curious.
 I think that, when I counted, a handful were missing who weren’t supposed to be.
 And I don’t think they’d been shot.